setmy-info/setmy-info.github.io/src/site/markdown/scrum.md

 * Scrum master
 * Product owner
 * Dev. team

-: What can be delivered in the Increment resulting8 from the upcoming Sprint?
+1. What can be delivered in the Increment resulting8 from the upcoming Sprint?
-: How will the work needed to deliver the Increment be achieved?
+2. How will the work needed to deliver the Increment be achieved?

-Daily Scrum strict part
+### Daily Scrum

+Strictly:

 * 15min max,
 * Scrum master
 * Dev. team

-:What did you do to acomp. sprint goal?
+1. What did you do to acomp. sprint goal?
-:What do yo do to acomp. sprint goal?
+2. What do yo do to acomp. sprint goal?
-:Impediments?
+3. Impediments?

-- After daily freeform speach
+After daily freeform speach between persons who need to discuss deeper

-Sprint review
+### Sprint review

 * 2h for 2 weeks max
 * Dev. team